-If a child has severe additional needs that the school is struggling to meet within its current provision then an Education, Health and Care Plan (EHCP) can be applied for.
+If a child has severe additional needs that the school are struggling to meet within its current provision then an Education, Health and Care Plan (EHCP) can be applied for.
 The process for applying for an EHCP can be done by parents or by the school.
 The process is rigorous, and a lot of evidence is required.
 Therefore, it is important that all of the other previous stages have been carefully followed.
-If an EHCP is granted, then a child would continue having termly One Plan meetings with the addition of an annual review to specifically look at the EHCP targets and reassess their suitability.
+If an EHCP is granted, then a child would continue having termly One Plan meetings where the EHCP targets would be broken down in to more manageable steps.
+There would also be the addition of an annual review to specifically look at the EHCP targets and reassess their suitability.